anteroa/CTF-Notes/THM Other Rooms/Mr_Robot.md

 `gobuster -u 'http://MACHINE_IP' -w any_directory_wordlist.txt -o gobusteroutput.txt `

-ONce gobustter is done finding subdomains, we can check which ones have a 200 response:
+Once gobuster is done finding subdomains, we can check which ones have a 200 response:

 `cat gobusteroutput.txt | grep 200`

 ![grep 200 screenshot](grep200.png)

-At this point, focus shifts towards the */wp-login* page, wehre we laungh a username and password brute force attack using our fsocity.dic wordlist and Hydra (https://github.com/vanhauser-thc/thc-hydra)
+At this point, focus shifts towards the */wp-login* page, where we launch a username and password brute force attack using our fsocity.dic wordlist and Hydra (https://github.com/vanhauser-thc/thc-hydra)

 The command below was used to brute-force the username(USER = Elliot):